mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 # Your Application

 Wow 10,000 words in and I'm finally getting to the actual application.
-I hope that helps to illustrate t
+I hope that helps to illustrate that there's so much that happens before you even write the first line on your resume.

+There are three pillars to your application that gets wrapped up and presented to recruiters/hiring managers in the form of a resume:

+- Experience
+- Projects
+- Education

+You can also include accomplishments, but I don't have any so I exclude it lol.

 ## Resume